junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

     :width: 1200
     :align: center

-1. The `kuksa.val` server is built based on a Genivi VSS (Vehicle Signal Specification) data structure model.
+1. The `kuksa.val` server is built based on the Genivi VSS (Vehicle Signal Specification) data structure model.
 The VSS data structure is created according to the JSON file that is put into the `kuksa-val-server` executable as an arugment under `--vss` (e.g., `vss_rel_2.0.json`).
 Before we bring up and run the `kuksa.val` server, we can create our own VSS data structure in the following steps.

 1-1.
 Recursively clone the GENIVI/vehicle_signal_specification repository::